All articles

 • Pod Specification Level: ScaleOps fine-tunes the resource allocations at the pod specification level, meaning that both CPU and memory resources are adjusted in real-time to meet the needs of each container.
 This helps prevent over-provisioning, which can lead to wasted resources, and under-provisioning, which can cause performance issues.

-• Supported Workloads: ScaleOps automatically identifies a wide range of workloads, including custom workloads.
+• Supported Workloads: ScaleOps automatically detects and identifies any type of workload, including custom workloads.
 It optimizes pods not owned by native Kubernetes controllers with out-of-the-box tailored policies, providing a more comprehensive solution.

 Goldilocks: